Edited by: Doug Draa

 Published by: Wildside Press

-Reviewed by Larry Richardson
+Reviewed by Deuce Richardson

 Paul Ganley’s Weirdbook was one of the best small press publications of the 1970s.
 Modeled very much on Weird Tales, it featured “weird” fiction of all kinds.
 “Weird fiction” was a catch-all term used by Lovecraft and others in the early 20th century to describe everything from fantasy to horror to science fiction that had a darker bent.
 This was before the fiction markets felt the need to delineate things into more discrete categories.
 The wide-openness of it all resulted in many interesting hybrids and much innovation.

 In 2015, Ganley gave editor, Doug Draa, his blessing to resurrect Weirdbook.
 From what I’ve heard so far, Draa has been doing a good job.
 However, this is the first issue of the new incarnation of Weirdbook that I’ve had a chance to read.
 For the sake of brevity, I’m going to concentrate on the stories that I liked or that, at least, really stood out to me.
 Anthologies are uneven by nature and even Weird Tales in its “Golden Age” suffered from that.

 “Burn on the Bayou” by L.F.
 Falconer features one Lucien Greyshire, a mysterious fellow who’s throwing a party in a haunted Southern plantation house.
 A good tale which starts off the issue well.
 I get the impression that Greyshire might be a series character for Falconer.
 If so, I wouldn’t mind reading more stories featuring him.